-In May 2014, a Subscription Agreement between the Company's wholly owned subsidiary Vivant Integrated Generation Corporation (VIGC) and Minergy Coal Corporation (Minergy Coal) was executed, which allows VIGC to subscribe to 40% of all issued capital and shares of Minergy Coal.
-Minergy Coal is the project company that was set up by Minergy Energy Systems, Inc. to build, own and operate a 3 x 55 MW coal-fired power plant in Balingasag, Misamis Oriental (the Plant).
-The Plant is expected to feed into the franchise area of Cagayan de Oro Electric Power and Light Corporation, which covers the City of Cagayan de Oro and adjoining towns by 2017.
+In February 2014, a Memorandum of Understanding was executed by wholly-owned subsidiary Vivant Integrated Generation Corporation (VIGC) and Mindanao Energy Systems, Inc. (Minergy) that involves the possible equity investments by VIGC in Minergy's future power generation projects.
+Subsequent to this, a Subscription Agreement between VIGC and Minergy Coal Corporation (MCC) was executed, which allowed VIGC to subscribe to 40% of all issued capital and shares of MCC.
+MCC is the project company that was set up by Minergy to build, own and operate a 3x55 MW coal-fired power plant in Balingasag, Misamis Oriental.
+Construction commenced in the first quarter of 2014.
+The power generation facility is expected to feed into the franchise area of Cagayan de Oro Electric Power and Light Corporation (CEPALCO), which covers the City of Cagayan de Oro and adjoining towns, by 2017.